Life Insurance with COPD and Asthma (2026)

 No-Exam Life Insurance

-No-exam life insurance includes simplified issue (no exam but with health questions) and guaranteed issue policies (no exam and no health questions).
-These policies offer options for people with severe COPD or poorly controlled asthma who can't qualify for traditional coverage.
+No-exam life insurance includes simplified issue policies, which require health questions but no exam, and guaranteed issue policies, which require neither.
+Both options serve people with severe COPD or poorly controlled asthma who can't qualify for traditional coverage.

 blueCheckmark icon